 Vienna, first quarter of the 19th century

-- engine turned, matt and gloss fire-gilt bronze (ormolu), glazed backside of the clock drum, two viewing windows at the sides, supported by two cornucopias
+- engine turned and matt and gloss fire-gilt bronze (ormolu), two viewing windows on the sides, clock drum with glazed reverse side, two cornucopias

 - anchor escapement, Viennese grande sonnerie on wire gongs, repeater, turn-off for strike

 This beautiful mantel clock is a masterpiece of the Viennese Empire period.
 The exceptionally fine ormolu case is engine turned and has matt and gloss gilding.
-On an oval base with bun feet are two conical engine turned columns, which carry elegantly curved cornucopias.
-On the rear side of the base is a lyre.
-The engine turned case drum is partly glazed and is decorated with a delicate oil
+On an oval base with bun feet are two conical pedestals which carry elegantly curved cornucopias.
+On the rear side of the base is an ormolu lyre.
+The engine turned case drum is partly glazed and decorated with a delicate oil lamp.

-lamp.
-This clock type, which can be found in the most important collections, was executed in two sizes.
-The illustrated clock ranks among the bigger versions, which are much rarer.
+This Viennese clock type, which can be found in the most important collections, was executed in two sizes.
+The illustrated time piece ranks among the bigger versions, which are much rarer.
 It captivates the clock connoisseur due to its superb state of preservation.